kkuppens/GettingCleaningData/README.md

 Namely the Inertial Signals information has been disregarded because none contains information related to the requested mean or standard deviation.
 4. Some functions to highlight.
-4.1 gsub() to cleanup some of the header information.
+The gsub() function used to cleanup some of the header information.
-4.2 grep() to filter the data to the requested mean and std variables.
+The grep() function used to filter the data to the requested mean and std variables.
-4.3 The aggregate() function in combination with mean() and the dot notition (apply to all features).
+The aggregate() function used in combination with mean() and the dot notition (apply to all features) for calculating the requested averages.
 5. For the second data set decided to first aggregate by subject and then by activity.
 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)
-6. The second tiday data set will be stored in a tab delimited text file called "TidyDataSet.txt" within an output directory from "UCI HAR Dataset"
-The script will check for existens of the output directory and create if not existent. location of the file: "./UCI HAR Dataset/output/TidyDataSet.txt"
+6. The second tiday data set will be stored in a tab delimited text file called "TidyDataSet.txt" within an output directory from "UCI HAR Dataset".
+The script will check for existens of the output directory and create if not existent.
+File location: "./UCI HAR Dataset/output/TidyDataSet.txt".
+Coursera allows you to upload the data file into a .txt format.
+For this reason decided to write to a tab delimited text file.

-## R Script - run_analysis.R
+##3 R Script - run_analysis.R

-To be posted here
+The script has been broken down into several steps, 1 to 9.
+###To obtain the first tidy data set it sufficiant to run step 1-7
+###To obtain the second tidy set you will also need to run step 8
+The final step 9 writes the second tidy data set to a tab delimited text file.

+####Step 1: Setup Environment
+####Step 2: Read all relevant test and training data
+####Step 3: Assing proper descriptions to variables
+####Step 4: Use descriptive names for the activities
+####Step 5: Combine all test resp. train data
+####Step 6: Merge both the test and train data
+####Step 7: Select only features related to mean or standard deviation
+####Step 8: Create independent tidy data set with the average of each variable
+####Step 9: Store second independent data set in file and output directory